 In preparing the financial statements as of, and for the years ended, December 31, 2022 and 2021, we previously identified a material weakness in our internal control over financial reporting, which related to ineffective upstream processes for gathering critical data to support a formalized assessment and review of certain technical accounting matters.
-As of December 31, 2023, our management completed the following actions designed to remediate the material weakness evidenced by: enhanced collaboration, awareness and communication across departments to help identify and report significant, complex and contracts containing non-standard weakness in our internal contracts containing on errous recognition across departments to demonstrate management's revenue recognition assessments and conclusions; and more robust review controls to ensure proper revenue recognition.
+As of December 31, 2023, our management completed the following actions designed to remediate the material weakness evidenced by: enhanced collaboration, awareness and communication across departments to help identify and report significant, complex and contracts containing non-standard terms; recurring end-user training to reinforce timely communication and reporting of certain contracts; enhanced documentation to demonstrate management's revenue recognition assessments and conclusions; and more robust review controls to ensure proper revenue recognition.